Masses and widths of scalar-isoscalar multi-channel resonances from data analysis: Analysis of the data on isoscalar S-wave processes

 The gained description of data is very good.
 The $\pi\pi$ scattering length $a_0^0$, obtained in these analyses of the data from set I, is $0.222\pm 0.008~m_{\pi^+}^{-1}$, which is also in the very good agreement with the experimental results and with the results of the ChPT calculations (see Tab.~V).
-However, let us also emphasize two important flaws: \begin{itemize} \item First, the negative phase-shift in the background beginning from the $\pi\pi$ threshold ($a_{11}=-0.0895$) seems to be necessary for a sucessful description of the data.
+However, let us also emphasize two important flaws: \begin{itemize} \item First, the negative phase-shift in the background beginning from the $\pi\pi$ threshold ($a_{11}=-0.0895$) seems to be necessary for a successful description of the data.
 This should not be the case because, in the uniformizing variable, we have taken into account the left-hand branch-point at $s=0$ which gives a main contribution to the $\pi\pi$ background below the $K\overline{K}$ threshold.
 Other possible contributions of the left-hand cut related with exchanges by the nearest mesons -- the $\rho$-meson and the $f_0 (600)$ -- practically obliterate each other \cite{SKN-epja02} because vector and scalar particles contribute with the opposite signs due to the gauge invariance. \item Second, the description of the data on reaction $\pi\pi\to K\overline{K}$, using the same parameters of resonances as in the $\pi\pi$ channel, is satisfactory only for the phase shift $\phi_{12}$ which is due to the approximation of the left-hand branch-point at $s=4(m_K^2-m_\pi^2)$ in $S_{12}$ and $S_{22}$ by the fourth-power pole.
-The module of the $S$-matrix element $\eta_{12}$ is described well only from the $K\overline{K}$ threshold upto about 1.15~GeV as it should be due to the two-channel unitarity (see eqs. (\ref{eq:2-ch-uni})).
+The module of the $S$-matrix element $\eta_{12}$ is described well only from the $K\overline{K}$ threshold up to about 1.15~GeV as it should be due to the two-channel unitarity (see Eqs.~(\ref{eq:2-ch-uni})).
 Above this energy the description fails even qualitatively (see Fig.~\ref{fig:set_I}). \end{itemize} From this we conclude that: If the data are consistent, for obtaining correct parameters of wide resonances the combined analysis of data on coupled processes is needed.
 Further the combined analyses of data (sets I and II) on processes $\pi\pi\to\pi\pi,K\overline{K}$ are performed supposing that in the 1500-MeV region there are two resonances.
+Here it ought to be noted that the consideration of both sets of data on the $\pi\pi$ scattering is needed in the combined analyses because these data differ from each other in energy ranges 1.55-1.85 and 1.25-1.55~GeV especially important for this investigation.